Machhiwara: Guru Gobind Singh and Machhiwara

 When Mughal Emperor Aurangzeb's army attacked the fortress of Chamkaur Sahib, Guru Gobind Singh successfully resisted their onslaught and fled into the forests of Machhiwara.
 The Mughal forces got wind of his whereabouts.
 Guru Gobind Singh was saved by two of his Muslim Pashtun devotees who disguised him as their Muslim prophet.

 The place where Guru Gobind Singh rested is where the Gurudwara stands today.
 There are four gurudwaras (Sikh temples) in Machhiwara.
-When Guru Gobind Singh was in Machhiwara, he wrote "Mitar pyare nu haal murida da akhda" (Say hello to my dear friend) in the forest of Machhiwara.
+When Guru Gobind Singh was in Machhiwara, he wrote "Mitar pyare nu haal murida da kehna" (Say hello to my dear friend) in the forest of Machhiwara.
+The Guru composed this work while leaning against a tree in the wilds of Machhiwara after having been wandering for days with only the soft leaves of the Akk plant (Calotropis gigantea) as sustenance, sleeping directly on the lumpy forest ground, suffering from foot blisters, wearing torn attire, and sustaining cuts from the thorny vegetation of the jungle.
+This composition forms the sixth stanza of the Shabad Hazare chapter of the Dasam Granth.

+Later-on, the Guru would be reunited with and accompanied by Dharam Singh, Man Singh, and Daya Singh in the Machhiwara jungle.
+After this, the local masand of Machhiwara, named Gulaba, took the Guru and his retinue into his residence for hiding from the pursuing Mughal forces.
+Shortly thereafter, Gulaba would die of heart failure so two Pathan followers of the Guru, named Nabi Khan and Gani Khan, whose residence was situated near Machhiwara, then assisted the Guru.

+Post-independence

+The Machhiwara jungle that existed during Guru Gobind Singh's time, which was cut-down in the subsequent centuries, is planned to be revived by the SGPC through the planting of samplings on gurdwara land the organization owns within the locality to revive the lost forest.
 Machhiwara is a famous destination for Sikh pilgrims.
 On 13 April every year there is a festival of Vaisakhi.
 Another Sikh religious festival of Sabha is held on 21–23 December every year.

 Geography

 Machhiwara is at 30.91°N 76.2°E. It has an average elevation of 262 metres (859 feet).

 Machhiwara is 38 km northeast of Ludhiana city and 69 km west of the capital city of Chandigarh.
 It lies only 9 km from Samrala, which is on the Ludhiana Chandigarh highway.